jyalim/agave-shell-novice/_episodes/02-filedir.md

 which we will dissect into its component parts:

 ~~~
-$ ls -F /
+$ ls -l Desktop/data-shell
+total 56
+drwxr-xr-x 2 rcjdoeuser rcjdoeuser  1536 Aug  7  2019 creatures/
+drwxr-xr-x 5 rcjdoeuser rcjdoeuser  4608 Aug  7  2019 data/
+drwxr-xr-x 2 rcjdoeuser rcjdoeuser  3072 Aug  7  2019 molecules/
+drwxr-xr-x 3 rcjdoeuser rcjdoeuser   512 Aug  7  2019 north-pacific-gyre/
+-rw-r--r-- 1 rcjdoeuser rcjdoeuser    86 Aug  7  2019 notes.txt
+-rw-r--r-- 1 rcjdoeuser rcjdoeuser    32 Aug  7  2019 pizza.cfg
+-rw-r--r-- 1 rcjdoeuser rcjdoeuser 21583 Aug  7  2019 solar.pdf
+drwxr-xr-x 5 rcjdoeuser rcjdoeuser  2048 Aug  7  2019 writing/
 ~~~
 {: .language-bash}

-`ls` is the **command**, with an **option** `-F` and an **argument** `/`.
+`ls` is the **command**, with an **option** `-l` and an **argument** `Desktop/data-shell`.
 We've already encountered options (also called **switches** or **flags**) which either start with a single dash (`-`) or two dashes (`--`), and they change the behaviour of a command.
 Arguments tell the command what to operate on (e.g. files and directories).
 Sometimes options and arguments are referred to as **parameters**.
 A command can be called with more than one option and more than one argument: but a command doesn't always require an argument or an option.

-Each part is separated by spaces: if you omit the space between `ls` and `-F` the shell will look for a command called `ls-F`, which doesn't exist.
+Each part is separated by spaces: if you omit the space between `ls` and `-l` the shell will look for a command called `ls-l`, which doesn't exist.
 Also, capitalization can be important.
 For example, `ls -s` will display the size of files and directories alongside the names, while `ls -S` will sort the files and directories by size, as shown below:

 ~~~
 $ ls -s Desktop/data-shell/data